pvtnator/SR1.20EN/README.md

 Note also that when you load a save, the current map is loaded from the save and changes won't be applied until you re-enter that map.

 ## Help
-If you want to help, consider the points under "Work in progress".
+If you want to help, the most helpful thing would be translating/editing character specific dialog in characters.txt.
 However, if you wish to start translating, make sure you understand what the correct formatting is, and if the translated strings are used elsewhere, especially for control logic, make sure it's consistent.
-For combat text, various formatting of text exists.
-The locations of whitespaces may vary depending on needs, and it might be inconsistent without a good reason too.
-In any case, this area is tricky, so take care.
 You must also take care with text wrapping.
 It's easy to make it overflow.
-Though perhaps automatic adjusting of font or extending text boxes could be applied later.
-The easiest thing for anyone to start working on is the characters.txt.
-Maybe pick a character you like and translate all the lines!
-Note that I'm not sure yet how to handle the pronouns/name system yet.
-In many cases, it may be best not to use the myname and target variables.
+Note that #{myname} is not used, since in English there isn't much else to say than "I".
+For #{target}, it will either have the character's name or some kind of nickname, but in Japanese, a lot of the time it's "you", so sentence structure needs to be edited in that regard.